 - 4.1.
 Every person who applies to be classified as a licensed or certified appraiser shall: - 4.1.a.
 Have a good reputation for honesty, truthfulness, and fair dealing, and be competent to transact the business of a licensed or certified appraiser in a manner that safeguards the interests of the public; - 4.1.b.
 Except as provided in section 2-11 of this rule, meet the current education and experience requirements and submit an application to the Board or its agent prior to the time the applicant is approved to sit for the licensing or certification examination.
 An applicant shall complete an application for license or certification within twelve months after the board's receipt of the application and fee: - 4.1.c.
 Be in good standing as a real estate appraiser in every jurisdiction where he or she is licensed or certified.
 An applicant's occupational or professional license or certification shall not be suspended, revoked or surrendered in connection with a disciplinary action or an applicant may not be the subject of disciplinary action in any jurisdiction prior to applying for licensure or certification in West Virginia; - 4.1.d.
-Not have been found guilty or pled guilty, regardless of adjudication, in any jurisdiction, of a misdemeanor that bears a rational nexus to the occupation requiring licensure or of any felony.
+At the time of initial licensure, N-not have been found guilty or pled guilty, regardless of adjudication, in any jurisdiction, of a misdemeanor crime that bears a rational nexus to the occupation requiring licensure or of any felony.
 Any plea of nolo contendere is considered a conviction for purposes of this subdivision.
-The record of a conviction authenticated in a form that is admissible in evidence under the laws of the jurisdiction where convicted is admissible as prima facie evidence of the conviction; and - 4.1.e.
-Be at least 18 years of age. - 4.2.
-Notwithstanding the requirements of subsection 4.1 of this rule, the Board may consider and approve for license or certification, applicants who do not meet the requirements set forth in subdivisions 4.1.c. and 4.1.d. of this section. - 4.3.
-At the time of filing an application for original or renewal of a license or certification, each applicant shall sign a pledge to comply with the standards of professional appraisal practice and the ethical rules established by the board.
-Each applicant shall certify that he or she understands the types of misconduct described in W. Va.
-Code §§30-38-1 et seq. and acknowledges that the board may initiate disciplinary proceedings against him or her for such misconduct. - 4.4.
-Any applicant who applies to be classified as a licensed or certified appraiser shall comply with all requirements in effect at that time.
+The record of a conviction authenticated in a form that is admissible in evidence under the laws of the jurisdiction where convicted is admissible as prima facie evidence of the conviction.
+In determining whether a criminal conviction bears a rational nexus to a profession or occupation, the board shall consider at a minimum: and - 4.1.d.1.
+The nature and seriousness of the crime for which the individual was convicted; - 4.1.d.2.
+The passage of time since the commission of the crime; - 4.1.d.3.
+The relationship of the crime to the ability, capacity, and fitness required to perform the duties and discharge the responsibilities of the profession or occupation; and - 4.1.d.4.
+Any evidence of rehabilitation or treatment undertaken by the individual. - 4.1.e.
+Notwithstanding any other provision of this chapter to the contrary, if an applicant is disqualified from licensure because of a prior criminal conviction, the board shall permit the applicant to apply for initial licensure if: